How to rip CD to MP3

 How to import CD to iTunes

-Applications, related to this article, such as To Audio Converter and To M4A Converter, allow importing CD to iTunes in an easy and quick way:
+Applications related to this article, such as To Audio Converter and To M4A Converter, allow importing CDs to iTunes easily and quickly:

 1. Open Preferences/Format window and select settings as shown below: